-Flashbacks: Young Cora (Rose McGowan) is working as a bar maid when she’s proposed to by a Prince Jonathan who’s actually a gardener.
+Flashbacks: Young Cora (Rose McGowan) is working as a barmaid when she’s proposed to by Prince Jonathan who’s actually a gardener.
 And after he promises to return for her in two weeks, he reveals his true identity and refuses to help support the child.
-Broken and alone she then meets Snow’s father, Prince Leopald who offers her a hand in marriage, but when Princess Eva finds out that she’s with a child, she tells Leopald which evidently angers him and he chooses to go back on his word.
-Thus, when Cora finally gives birth, she realizes that she could never have the kind of life she’d like if the child is with her, she abandons Zelena.
+Broken and alone she then meets Snow’s father, Prince Leopold who offers her a hand in marriage, but when Princess Eva finds out that she’s with a child, she tells Leopold which evidently angers him and he chooses to go back on his word.
+Thus, when Cora finally gives birth, she realizes that she could never have the kind of life she’d like if the child is with her, so she abandons Zelena.
 We’re not entirely sure how we feel about Eva’s act being seen as completely malicious because it ultimately wasn’t.
-Perhaps if Cora hadn’t lied about the baby, Leopald would’ve still wanted to marry her.
+Perhaps if Cora hadn’t lied about the baby, Leopold would’ve still wanted to marry her.
 And what makes Cora different than Snow and Emma is the fact she gave up the baby for herself – tsk tsk tsk.

 They – Regina, Snow, Charming, Emma, and Hook – make use of the candle Snow was given to kill Cora in order to summon her from the dead.
-And asides from the freaky shenanigans we prefer not to discuss, the most hilarious part of the scene was Emma and Hook’s awkwardness as they both kept peeking in disbelief of what they were doing.
-Moreover, after they successfully opened the portal, and Cora refused to speak to them, the moment was cut short by Hook accidentally kicking the table.
+And asides from the freaky shenanigans we prefer not to discuss, the most hilarious part of the scene was Emma and Hook’s awkwardness as they both kept peeking in disbelief at what they were doing. f, and Cora refused to speak to them, the moment was cut short by Hook accidentally kicking the table.

 Ultimately, all Regina’s wanted was to be enough for her mother even without powers or being a queen, but at the end of the day, it’s something she never got.
 Once again Parrilla played Regina’s heartbreak in a groundbreaking exquisite manner as she demanded the truth from Cora.
 Parrilla wore endless years of torment and heartbreak astoundingly as she made the audience believe that Regina’s truly had enough of lies and living the past – she too wants to finally move on but is burdened by the lack of love from someone she wanted it most from.